-A new researcher is one who received their doctoral degree in one of the FIVE calendar years preceding the year of nomination, or in the year of nomination, meaning any of the years 2011-2016 for the 2017 award with nomination deadline December 1, 2016.
+A new researcher is one who received their doctoral degree in one of the FIVE calendar years preceding the year of nomination, or in the year of nomination, meaning, for the 2019 award with nomination deadline December 1, 2018, any of the years 2013–2018.
 Nominees should be members of the IMS at time of nomination.

 Up to U.S. $2000 per award, to be reimbursed against receipts.

 2. The following items should be sent as ONE PDF via email to firstname.lastname@example.org.
 Include in the following subject: TWEEDIE NOMINATION: <Last name of nominee>.

 - Extended abstract.